wix/stylable/site/docs/getting-started/install-configure.md

 }
 ```

-for production build you should not use injectBundleCss option. we create a bundle css asset in your output dir just load it in your html.
+For a production build, you should not use the `injectBundleCss` option.
+The project creates a bundle CSS asset in your output directory.
+Just load this into your html.
+You can set the file name.
+For details, see [**stylable-integration**](https://github.com/wix/stylable-integration).